compomics/meta-proteome-analyzer/README.md

 ## News ##

+*MPA Portable version 1.9.0 (June 2019)* has been released with the following updates:

+* MPA now has full Maven support
+* UniProt JAPI was updated to the latest version 1.0.26 (fixing errors occurring during the retrieval of UniProt meta-information)
+* Minor bugfixes were performed

+---

 *MPA Portable version 1.8.1 (October 2018)* has been released with the following update:

 * UniProt JAPI was updated to the latest version 1.0.16 (fixing errors occurring during the retrieval of UniProt meta-information)